jhonathanbriceno/myWeather/README.md

 The main App has a folder for each View inside you will find the corresponding Model, Views and ViewModel classes Data Client folder is where the class used to make API requests can be found Utils folder for constants and extensions
+Response folder, used for response mocking on unit tests

 ## Dependencies:
 Kingfisher